 We’re a long-term ally – your success is important to us too

 For us, as a social network, we’re not just here to find you your first job… in a few years’ time, if you decide that you want to move on, we want to be the first place that you come to when deciding your options.
-Obviously, we’re a fairly young company – but we’ve already had a couple of our members secure both their first and their second job through us.
+Although, we’re a fairly young company – we’ve already had many members secure both their first and their second job through us.
 That makes us pretty proud, and happy we’re doing good things to help.

 So… that’s the long story, broken down five different ways.
 The short story?
 If you want any advice on your job hunt, we’re here for a chat and we’ll do our best to answer your questions, connect you to particular opportunities and help you hone your chances of getting noticed by the right organisations for you.
 Pop in and say hello, email us at email@example.com or pick up the phone - 0207 011 1612.